Mini Banana Bread Loaves

-1. Preheat the oven to 350° F, and lightly and oil 8 (2×4-inch) mini loaf pans.

-2. In a large bowl, combine the flour, baking soda, and salt; set aside.
-Place the banana in a bowl and mash them well with a whisk or a potato masher or a fork.
-Add both sugars and the butter and beat with an electric mixer until well blended (there will be little bits of banana that don’t get perfectly smooth).
-Beat in the eggs one at a time, and then beat in the vanilla.
-Add the dry ingredients, switch to a spoon, and stir just until the flour is incorporated.

-3. Spoon the mixture evenly into the tins (they will be fairly full), and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 20 to 25 minutes.
+3. Spoon the mixture evenly into the tins (they will be fairly full), and bake until a wooden skewer inserted into the middle of the mini loaves comes out clean, about 25 to 28 minutes.
 Let cool for a few minutes in the tins on a wire rack, then turn the little loaves out onto the rack to finish cooling.
 Serve warm or at room temperature.

-This became:
+The edited text is below.

 1. Preheat the oven to 350° F, and lightly and oil 8 (2×4-inch) mini loaf pans.